Disaster Messaging Work Group

 CURRENT

-• Systems & Standards in Public Information & Warning, including updates to Regional Joint Information System ConOps Plan
+- Systems & Standards in Public Information & Warning - Update the Regional Joint Information System Concept of Operations Plan.
+Create regional disaster messaging guidelines.

 PAST